python-aprs/kiss3/README.rst

-kiss - Python KISS Module
+kiss3 - Python KISS Module
 *************************

-kiss is a Python Module that implementations the `KISS Protocol <https://en.wikipedia.org/wiki/KISS_(TNC)>`_ for communicating with KISS-enabled devices (such as Serial or TCP TNCs).
+kiss3 is a Python Module that implementations the `KISS Protocol <https://en.wikipedia.org/wiki/KISS_(TNC)>`_ for communicating with KISS-enabled devices (such as Serial or TCP TNCs).

 Versions